North Georgia Waterfalls

 Journey to the Falls

-This is the first photo I had taken of a Waterfall, I was using my Fuji S1000 camera.
-Actually this waterfall has a really funny story behind it.
+This is the first photo I had took of a Waterfall using my Fuji S1000 camera.
+Actually, this waterfall has a really funny story behind it.

-My husband did a search online for waterfalls in Georgia back in 2010.
-He found this one so we thought we go see it and practice shooting some photos of waterfalls.
-The description of the waterfall sounded spectacular and pretty easy to get to.
-So we drove to Clarkesville, Georgia in search of this spectacular waterfall.
-We drove, and we drove and for the life of us we could not find it.
-But after spending a couple of hours trying to find this thing, my husband was determined to find it.
-(Keep in mind that Clarkesville is not a very long distance from where we live).
+My husband did a search on Google for waterfalls in Northeast Georgia.
+He found this one waterfall that looks absolutely beautiful so we ventured out to see it.
+What better way to get some practice in shooting waterfalls, than to find a beautiful spectacular one!
+The description of the waterfall sounded amazing and pretty easy to get to.
+So we drove to Clarkesville, Georgia in search of this waterfall.
+We drove, and we drove and for the life of us we could not find it!
+After spending a couple of hours trying to find it and not being able too.. that made my husband even more determined to find it!

-Finally after a while of back tracking and still searching we Found it!!
+Finally, after several trips of back tracking and still searching we Found it!!
 When we first seen the great waterfall, I honestly believe both of our mouths dropped to the ground.
 We sat in shock for a moment and out of the blue both of us just busted out laughing!!
 This spectacular waterfall was no more than a tiny trickle back in the woods compared to the description we read about it.
 We honestly thought the description was written in jest after we seen it!

-None the less, I do not remember the name of this waterfall but the story keeps it interesting to me and my husband and of course I would have to show my very first waterfall picture!!
+None the less, I do not remember the name of this waterfall but the story keeps it interesting to me and my husband.
+I mean really, who else would spend hours searching for a huge waterfall only to find a tiny little tickling stream of water?

 Georgia Maps and Atlas